cheapRoc/marathon-schema/README.md

 source project itself so it only needs to be pulled in by this binary and validated against a file.

+## Background

+Simple answer, I needed an extremely simple and easily deployable tool for continuously integrating `marathon.json` files edited by developers.

+The origin of this project was to help establish a standards based build pipeline that pushed hundreds of developers into the same practices. `marathon.json` helped us decompose services into single repos and drive automation influenced directly by engineering teams and not some random operations team two continents away.

 [AppDefinition.json](https://github.com/mesosphere/marathon/blob/master/docs/docs/rest-api/public/api/v2/schema/AppDefinition.json)
 [Group.json](https://github.com/mesosphere/marathon/blob/master/docs/docs/rest-api/public/api/v2/schema/Group.json)